Grimur12/VNL1_24_H7/DOCS/Dagbók.md

   - Ólafur and Leonard are taking the UI Layer
     - t
   - Pedro and Iðunn are taking the Logic Layer
-    - we were starting on the logic layer employees, and write out our functions there.
+    - we were starting on the logic layer employees, and write out our functions there and in the other layers.
   - Grímur and Máni are taking the Data Layer
     - Completed implementing the Employee DB logic, we can write, load, update, remove, print and propagate employee data
     - Completed testing the Employee DB logic.